exercism/docs/building/tooling/best-practices.md

 node         20.16.0-slim   219MB
 ```

-The reason "slim" variants are smaller is that they'll have fewer features.
+The reason "slim" variants are smaller is that they have fewer features.
 Your image might not need the additional features, and if not, consider using the "slim" variant.

 ### Removing unneeded bits